lanl-aea/waves/docs/tutorial_04_simulation.rst

 ``datacheck_name``.
 The ``source`` list was created in the first portions of the new code for this tutorial.
 ``job_name`` is used in the Abaqus solver call.
 See the :meth:`waves.scons_extensions.abaqus_solver` API for information about default behavior.
 Lastly, the ``abaqus_options`` are passed to the builder to be appended to the Abaqus solver call.

+While :class:`waves.scons_extensions.WAVESEnvironment` includes an ``AbaqusSolver`` builder that behaves similarly to the ``AbaqusJournal`` builder, in these tutorials we use the :meth:`waves.scons_extensions.abaqus_solver` builder for improved emitted target control and because the builder action creates a copy of the Abaqus environment file for compute environment reproducibility.

 .. _tutorial_simulation_waves_running_analysis: